panoply/spx/readme.md

 The projects is functional, there are no classes, just functions.
 Application state considered as global is exported from [state.ts](https://github.com/BRIXTOL/pjax/blob/master/src/app/store.ts) and the rendering apparatus is contained within [render.ts](https://github.com/BRIXTOL/pjax/blob/master/src/app/render.ts).
 The [observers](https://github.com/BRIXTOL/pjax/blob/master/src/observers) directory contains the various fetch and pre-fetch logics.
 Objects avoid the prototype and `Object.create(null)` is the preferred approach.

-The project is fairly each to understand, there are no complexities and over-engineering.
+The project is fairly easy to understand, there are no complexities and over-engineering.
 The Pjax method is simple, you fetch pages over the wire and replace elements in the rendering cycle.
+This module follows this pattern but includes additional extras to help improve the rendering times.

 # Acknowledgements